 Soul Purpose vs. Delivery System

-Soul images, like these, do not tell the person how to embody their souls — what practices, projects, procedures, professions, arts, tools, or crafts to use, or in which settings to work.
+Soul images, like these, do not tell a person how to embody their souls — what practices, projects, professions, arts, tools, or crafts to use, or in which settings to work.
 Rather, they inform the person what it is they are doing whenever they are doing their soul work.
 Their soul images reveal the deepest significance of their work and of their existence.
 Their conscious understanding of their soul’s purpose allows them to assess to what degree their everyday actions are successful embodiments of their soul — and to make corrections as needed.
 These soul images are like navigational tools.
 They are the human equivalent of what allows monarch butterflies to migrate from New England to Mexico.
 The what is much deeper and more essential than the how.
 The how is in service to the what.
 The what — the soul image — is given to us, by Mystery.
 The how is determined, fashioned, and implemented by us, by our mature egos.

 The what is what I call soul purpose.
 The how is what I call the delivery system for soul.
 The what might also be called a vision, and the how might be called a task: